adyen-examples/adyen-dotnet-online-payments/readme.md

 This repository includes a collection of examples:

-- Checkout examples - Use different payment methods to make a payment request.
+- Checkout examples - Use different payment methods to make a payment.
-- Subscription example - Tokenize and initiate a payment request using the token.
+- Subscription example - Execute recurring payments using tokenization.

 ## Contributing